madebits/madebits.github.io/blog/2018/2018-12-16-Cryptsetup-with-Plain-Mode.md

 cryptsetup close enc
 ```

-##Better Plain Passwords
+##Better Plain Mode Passwords

+Given `--type plain` hashes password only once, the above is useful if we combine it with some command that hashes password more than once.
 First, note that we can specify a password via some script to `cryptsetup` open by using (e.g.: via `sudo sh -c "..."`):

 ```
 echo -n "password" | cryptsetup -v -c aes-xts-plain64 -s 512 -h sha512 -o 111 open --type plain container.bin enc -
 ```

-Given `--type plain` hashes password only once, the above is useful if we combine it with some command that hashes password more than once.
 We can generate a long random secret and encrypt it using `scrypt`. `scrypt` tool uses AES in CTR mode to encrypt data after better hashing password:

 ```
 head -c 512 /dev/urandom | scrypt enc -t 60 -m 1000000 - secret.bin